allofthenorthwood/allofthenorthwood.github.io/posts/open-office.md

 Open offices are great for feeling like you're part of a community, but can make it hard to get things done.
-Here I use a series of crummy drawings to show my attempt at a solution.
+Here I use a series of silly drawings to show my attempt at a solution.

 ![A drawing of me standing next to a standing desk.
 It's not a very good drawing.](../images/open-office-step-1.jpg "Step 1: Find a standing desk" 500)